As a high-level soccer player and coach, I’ve encountered many personalities on the field.

 High-level soccer players demonstrate excellent mental strengths.
 They are passionate about their sport and hungry for success.
-They display mental toughness in times of adversity and are able to self-motivate to put in the extra training.
+They display mental toughness and can self-motivate to put in the extra training.

-Through soccer, players develop crucial leadership skills, and the ability to work well with others.
-Top players are coachable, always willing to learn, but they also take responsibility for their development.
+Through soccer, players develop crucial leadership skills and work well with others.
+Top players are coachable and always willing to learn, but they also take responsibility for their development.

-You have to improve your own skills, but you also need to help those around you.
+You must improve your skills, but you also need to help those around you.
 Being a team player is one of the greatest strengths that soccer players develop.

 What interests should a soccer player have?

-While soccer is a form of exercise, elite soccer players must spend significant time exercising off the ball.
-Soccer players have to do additional running, weight lifting, recovery training, and more outside of soccer.
+While soccer is a form of exercise, elite players must spend significant time exercising off the ball.
+Soccer players must do additional running, weight lifting, recovery training, and more outside of soccer.

 Soccer players have to enjoy exercising, but they also should specifically enjoy running.
-Running is a key component of the game and commonly used to boost endurance or promote recovery.
+Running is a key game component commonly used to boost endurance or promote recovery.

 Soccer players run more per game than many other athletes.
 Runners world reported that soccer players cover an average of 7 miles per game.

 While coaching boys and girls youth teams, I was shocked to hear how few kids watch soccer.
 I hate to admit it, but I did not watch much soccer as a child either.
 Many kids in the U.S. simply aren’t exposed to soccer games like they are to football and basketball games.